 - A season earlier, she gets annoyed when Byron calls her "dependable" and decides to colour her hair.
 The one Cleo gives her is called "Scarlet Fever".
 Luckily she's only stuck with it in her mermaid form.

-- There was an episode of X-Men: Evolution titled "Walk On The Wild Side" that played with this trope.
-It involved all the X-girls and Boom-Boom forming a vigilante crime fighting group, even Jean who was the responsible one.
+- There is an episode of X-Men: Evolution titled "Walk on the Wild Side" that plays with this trope.
+It involves all the X-girls and Boom-Boom forming a vigilante crime-fighting group, even Jean who is the responsible one.
+The Aesop of the episode is that fighting crime (with people willing and able to kill you and that can succeed if you're unprepared, mutant powers be damned) is not exactly the best place for a "You Go, Girl!" mentality.

 - Susie in All Grown Up! gets told she's too perfect by the popular girls and decides to go bad for the episode.
 Angelica of all people tells her to calm down.

-- In As Told by Ginger Ginger gets fed up of being called a nice girl and crashes a high school party.
+- In As Told by Ginger, Ginger gets fed up of being called a nice girl and crashes a high school party.
 This leads to a rumour getting started about her and a bad boy called Jake.
-Ginger realises she preferred being known as a nice girl.
+When she starts getting bullied for being "fast", Ginger realises she preferred being known as a nice girl.

 - SpongeBob SquarePants has an episode where Squidward gets so fed up with Spongebob and Patrick's antics that he decides to move out into a gated community filled with other squids who share his interests.
 Inside, he finds that everyone else has a Easter Island head house, everyone else loves playing the clarinet, everyone else loves riding their paddlebikes, everyone else loves ballet dancing, and everyone else enjoys eating canned bread.
 He's thrilled at this, but soon gets bored of the same routine every day, to the point where he starts going out of control and just lets loose while playing around with a leaf blower.
 The other citizens filled a formal list of complaints, but Squidward tells them off by flying his leaf blower into the sky while screaming wildly.